Why even go to church?

 Today, tragedies caused through excessive drinking are no less in evidence, and the Army feels it would be hypocritical to come alongside and try to help in such situations unless its own members practised abstinence from that which was the root cause of these problems.

-The Army would not judge people who see no harm in drinking in moderation.
+The Army will not judge people who see no harm in drinking in moderation.
 However, in a society where much social and business interaction revolve around alcohol, a positive stance is made by Salvationists that it is not necessary to rely on alcohol to feel confident, communicate with others or enjoy oneself.

 In an age before the dangers of smoking were known, the Founders regarded tobacco as injurious to health, a waste of money and a disagreeable thing to inflict on others.
 For that reason Salvationists were at first discouraged, and continue not to smoke.
 History has proved William and Catherine Booth's views correct.